-In Experiment 1, we used behavioural measures (reaction times and accuracy) in a visual search paradigm; in Experiment 2, (as an extension of Experiment 1), we recorded eye movements to provide more insights into the underlying mechanisms responsible for attentional biases towards threats.
+In Experiment 1, we used behavioral measures (reaction times and accuracy) in a visual search paradigm; and in Experiment 2 (as an extension of Experiment 1), we recorded eye movements to provide more insights into the underlying mechanisms responsible for attentional biases towards threats.
 Our first hypothesis was that threatening objects (when employed as task-irrelevant distractors) are hard to inhibit primarily because of their affective features.
 Therefore, we predicted that distractors with affective features would have greater interference on task-performance, and that participants would fixate on them more (and for longer) compared to visually similar distractors without affective features.
-Our second hypothesis was that this effect would be independent of the distance between the distractor and the target when the distractor had affective features, but that when distractors were emotionally neutral (but visually similar to threats), the effect would decrease as the distance between targets and the distractor increased.
+Our second hypothesis was that this effect would be independent of the distance between the distractors were emotionally neutral (but visually similar to threats), the effect would decrease as the distance between targets and the distractor increased.